Having unprotected penetrative sex is the most likely way to pass on a sexually transmitted infection (STI).

 - not sharing sex toys

-- asking about the hepatitis A vaccine at a sexual health or GUM clinic
+- asking about the hepatitis A vaccine at a sexual health clinic or GUM clinic

-If you think you might have hepatitis A, or have any questions, visit a sexual health or GUM clinic.
-The hepatitis A vaccine is available for people travelling to countries where the disease is common.
-Find out more about travel vaccinations.
+If you think you might have hepatitis A, or have any questions, visit a sexual health clinic or GUM clinic.
+The hepatitis A vaccine is available for people at higher risk, including MSM with multiple partners.

 Hepatitis B is a viral infection that causes inflammation of the liver.
 It does not usually cause obvious symptoms and may pass in a few months without treatment.
 However in some cases the infection can persist and cause serious liver disease, including cirrhosis and liver cancer.